Nour-Aldein2/Python_Projects/README.md

 3- Password Generator: It asks for how hard you want it to be, then generate one using the random module.

+4- Hangman: A game that could be used in English lessons.
+The main idea is to guess a word letter by letter before the drawing of the hungman is completed. `hangman_word.py` has the list of words that `main.py` will choose from randomly, while `hangman_art.py` has the ascii art used in this game.